 Window boxes are a beautiful way to just reach out the window and touch nature.
 But you can also hang an entire garden on your garage door, on your porch or anywhere else to tempt your child outside.
-Using an old shoe organizer, you can plant up to 16 different herbs, flowers, or even cherry tomatoes!
+Using an old shoe organiser, you can plant up to 16 different herbs, flowers, or even cherry tomatoes!

 The only thing to remember is that with the canvas being less insulated, you will lose more water and the wind might dry out the soil faster than if you had a solid container that didn’t leave so much exposed.
 An easy fix is to get the padding from organic baby diapers and put it inside the canvas container before you put the potting soil in.
 This will keep more water from leaking out and hold more in windy climates.

 Teaching your child to take care of a plant is a safe, low-consequence way to teach your child responsibility.
 Spending time in nature is good for your child.
 You want the best, so here are some of the best soils to look into when getting started on your successful container gardens.

 Never start with just gardening soil as the water and the wind will either be too much for the soil to handle inside a container or it will hold too much water and the roots will rot.
 A good option is to mix.
 If you’re not sure or just don’t have the time to do some hard-hitting research, try anything certified by The Mulch and Soil Council.

 Before you plant anything, plan ahead!
 What plants do you want?
 Flowers?
 Just some ground cover?
 Veggies?
 Take your child’s participation into consideration as well.
 How often can you water?
 Take this opportunity to teach your child to check on the garden and how to handle chores.